 Western Schley – This pecan tree will do best in the arid desert southwest.
-It is the most common pecan in the Southwest U.S. It is a self-pollinator and produces heavy fruit at an early age.
+And is the most common pecan tree in the Southwest U.S. It is a self-pollinator and produces heavy fruit at an early age.

 It likes arid climates and is also excellent for southern California deserts and higher altitudes.

-To the bottom is a young Western Schley Pecan tree it can also double as a shade tree.
-It does well in the colder Texas Panhandle region.
+The photo below is a young Western Schley Pecan tree it can also double as a shade tree.
+It does well in the colder Texas Panhandle and southwest region.
 It usually ripens in late October and early November.

 Types of pecan trees

-Burkett – This pecan is a medium to large round soft shell nut.
+Burkett – This pecan is a medium to a large round softshell nut.
 It is a rich, distinctive flavored kernel.
 It is a large tree and ripens in late September and through early November.
 Likes arid climates.
-Burkett Pecan is a good hardy pecan for the southwest.
+The Burkett Pecan is a good hardy pecan for the southwestern states.
 Large round thin shell and excellent taste.
 The root system is invasive but grows to about 30 ft. tall and wide.
 Plant tree at least 20ft. from dwelling and or cement.

 You should plant pecans about 2″ deeper than normal to allow for settling of the soil.
 Water every day for the first 2 weeks when planting any tree, and use a good root stimulator to stimulate root growth.
 If leaves start to turn yellowish, it is time to fertilize.

-If your tree is not bearing fruit you probably need a fertilizer with ZINC.
-Dead twigs in tops of trees, small nuts, and yellowing of leaves are an indication of ZINC deficiency.
+If your tree is not bearing fruit or they are small and you probably need a fertilizer with ZINC and nitrogen.
+Dead twigs in the tops of trees, small nuts, and yellowing of leaves are an indication of ZINC and nitrogen deficiency.